 - Adult children (from dysfunctional families)

-- Creative workshops (cooking, writing, games, drama, singing, music, dance & movement)
+- Creative workshops (cooking, writing, games, drama, singing, music, dance and movement)

-- Complementary therapies (counselling, group work, nutritional therapy, homeopathy, yoga, massage, acupuncture)
+- Complementary therapies (counselling, group work, nutritional therapy, homeopathy, yoga, massage and acupuncture)

 - Physical activity (climbing, archery, sports etc)